LagoVista/docs/PipelineModules/Listeners/AzureIoTHub.md

 You can also create your own custom end point via the Azure Portal if you need to listen to a different route.

 **Access Key Name**
-Name of Acess Key (similar to iothubowner, services)
+Name of Acess Key (similar to iothubowner, services), it is important that your key has `service connect` permissions.

 **Access Key**
-Assigned Access Key for your IoT Hub
+Assigned Access Key for your IoT Hub that was specified in the **Access Key Name** section.

 ### Optional Fields
 **Consumer Group**